Attendance and Professionalism

 ## Gear Moves & Professional Courtesy

-You must stay and help strike the stage after every band, orchestra, or percussion performance – whether you performed or not.
-It is common courtesy to help tear down and assist in moving equipment after another student<span dir="rtl">’</span>s recital or large ensemble concert.
-Your colleagues appreciate the help and the post-concert celebration will begin much sooner.
+Stay and help strike the stage after every band, orchestra, or percussion performance — whether you performed or not.
+It is common courtesy to help after another student's recital or ensemble concert.
+Your colleagues appreciate it, and the post-concert celebration begins much sooner.

-As percussionists, you have 24hr access to one of the largest percussion complexes in the United States and are not required to pay practice room fees, locker fees, instrument rental fees.
-Thus gear moves are the currency for the wealth of resources our area provides at no additional cost to your college expenses.
+As a percussionist here, you have 24-hour access to one of the largest percussion complexes in the United States — with no practice room fees, locker fees, or instrument rental fees.

 **Gear move absences must be communicated to the logistics Graduate Assistant.**